Halloween Safety: Have Fun, Be Careful

 Wear Clothing That Fits

-Wear shoes that fit properly.
-Uncomfortable shoes could trip you or give you blisters.
-Never go barefoot; you can easily cut yourself on sharp rocks or broken glass.
+Also, wear shoes that fit properly.
+Uncomfortable shoes could make you trip or give you blisters.
+Never go barefoot—you can easily cut yourself on sharp rocks or broken glass.

 Masks & Makeup

 If a costume requires a mask or other face covering, you should be able to see clearly and breathe easily at all times.
 Unless the mask is clipped to your hair or costume, take it off when walking between houses.

 For increased visibility and safety, consider using face paint or makeup instead of a mask.
 Read the packaging before using any makeup, and follow the application instructions carefully.
 Be especially careful when applying makeup near eyes.